ergoplatform/ergodocs/docs/node/conf/conf-node.md

 rebroadcastCount = 3
 ```

-The number of transactions currently in the mempool to be re-broadcasted at each epoch.
+The number of transactions currently in the mempool that are to be re-broadcasted at each epoch.

 #### minimalFeeAmount
 ```